Course & Checkpoints

 Event HQ and finish line for all distances is the KC Hall in Rice Lake located at North St. & Nuun Ave.

-80-mile: Starts at the Butternut Lake Lodge on Butternut Lake.
-You will get on the lake right away for 1.25 mile, then a road section for 2.5 miles (will be marked), then a right turn onto the Tuscobia trail for approx. 72 miles, stopping at the Ojibwa checkpoint (mandatory check-in).
+80-mile: Starts at Butternut Lake Lodge.
+It will be a SLOW rolling start so that everyone gets on the lake safely.
+Cross the lake, follow the signs and after ~4 miles you will turn right onto the Tuscobia trail here.
+Continue on the trail for approx. 70 miles, stopping at the Ojibwa checkpoint (mandatory check-in).
 See map below for access to Ojibwa.
 After visiting the checkpoint, return to the Tuscobia trail and continue all the way to the end of the trail at Hwy SS.
 Cross the road and turn left onto the Wild Rivers Trail.
 See map below.
 Continue for 4 miles until you see the finish line on the right side of the trail!
 You won’t miss it.

 160-mile: Starts at the KC Hall in Rice Lake.
 Continue north on the trail for 4 miles at which point you will turn right and cross County Road SS (just before the Hwy 53 underpass) onto the Tuscobia Trail and head east.
-It’s worth being aware that the first few miles heading east on the Tuscobia Trail are shared with the Ice Age Trail.
-Continue on the Tuscobia Trail for approximately 45 miles until the spur trail to the Ojibwa checkpoint (left turn on your outbound journey).
+It’s worth being aware that the first several miles heading east on the Tuscobia Trail are shared with the Ice Age Trail so you will see signs for both.
+Continue on the Tuscobia Trail until the spur trail to the Ojibwa checkpoint at approximately mile 45 (left turn on your outbound journey).
 See map below.
 After visiting the checkpoint (mandatory check-in), continue east on the Tuscobia Trail towards Park Falls.
 You will turn left off the Tuscobia Trail here – it will be clearly marked.
-You will follow roads for 2.5 miles (Kaiser Rd, Co.
-Rd B, Maple Ridge Rd., Tamarack Rd.
-Perch Rd.) then onto Butternut Lake for 1 mile to the checkpoint in Cabin #6.
-The road and lake section will be marked but please take a look at google maps and get familiar with the route.
+You will follow road/trail/lake for ~4 miles to the checkpoint at Butternut Lake Lodge.
 After visiting the checkpoint, turn around and repeat in reverse!

-Tuscobia Trail – Wild Rivers Trail Junction Map
+Tuscobia Trail – Wild Rivers Trail Junction Mapcapture

 Checkpoint Rules:

-- Make sure you check in and check out of every checkpoint!
-Give the volunteer the correct pull tag from your bib.
+• Make sure you check in and check out of every checkpoint!

 Bivy Locations:

-- Draper School Campground (no volunteers here) location map
+• Draper School Campground (has a bathroom) location map

 These are good locations that we designate as bivy spots to help you plan ahead.